Jake Fraley Player Props: Reds vs. Brewers

-On Saturday, Jake Fraley (.194 slugging percentage in past 10 games, with no home runs) and the Cincinnati Reds play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 4:10 PM ET.
+Jake Fraley, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Adrian Houser on the hill, June 4 at 1:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Brewers.
+In his most recent game, he had three hits (going 3-for-4 with a home run and an RBI) against the Brewers.

 Jake Fraley Game Info & Props vs. the Brewers